 ASB is coordinated by the Experiential Learning team in the Student Success Centre at Western and works with our partners to engage student participants, student team leaders and staff and faculty team leaders in meaningful opportunities defined by the community, while supporting students’ academic learning, developing their sense of civic engagement, and personal development.

-The Alternative Spring Break (ASB) program is designed to allow you and your peers the chance to do something different during Western's Reading Week in February, or enjoy a week-long experience after final exams at the beginning of May.
+The Alternative Spring Break (ASB) program is designed to allow you and your peers the chance to do something different during Western's Reading Week in February or October, or enjoy a week-long experience after final exams at the beginning of May.

 We have partnered with a variety of community partners and organizations, locally, nationally and globally, who are anxious to benefit from the knowledge, passion, and hard work of students just like you, and look forward to the opportunity of providing hands-on experience working with critical societal issues.